Manecas1221212/romance/chapter_28.md

 ---

-Jake was fourteen.
+Jake was nine.
 Looked like Andrew.
 Had Andrew's quiet kindness.
 He visited Anna every other weekend because the custody agreement said he had to.

-They'd run out of things to talk about by the time he was twelve.
+They'd started running out of things to talk about.

 Now they sat in expensive restaurants and made small talk about school, about friends, about nothing that mattered.